btrfs/btrfs-workflow/fstests.md

 # Bug reports

-Test failures should be reported in this repository issues.
+Test failures should be reported in [fstests' repository issues](https://github.com/btrfs/fstests/issues).
 Paste the important bits of the test failure.
 If you think it's relevant, paste other parts from the test results, stack traces, source code pointers, test environment specifics (VM, physical machine, storage type, memory size), mount options, mkfs options, kernel config options.

 Labels for reports:

-* patch -- the reported issue has a patch, link is in the issue comment
+* [patch](https://github.com/btrfs/fstests/issues?q=is%3Aissue+is%3Aopen+label%3Apatch) -- the reported issue has a patch, link is in the issue comment
+* [patch?](https://github.com/btrfs/fstests/issues?q=is%3Aissue+is%3Aopen+label%3Apatch%3F) -- there's a patch that maybe fixes the issue but needs verification
-* fixed -- the issue is fixed in misc-next
+* [fixed](https://github.com/btrfs/fstests/issues?q=is%3Aissue+is%3Aopen+label%3Afixed) -- the issue is fixed in misc-next

 Issue subject: **test number** **type of report** additional information